NOTE: Corporate Bylaws Index will be updated & posted when Bylaws revision has been completed.

 With respect to a special meeting of the Members called by the Board of Directors or the President of the Corporation, a written notice shall be posted in RCSC facilities and/or published in the RCSC newsletter (SunViews) and/or on the RCSC website (www.suncityaz.org) not less than ten (10) days, nor more than sixty (60) days before the date of the meeting.
 Notice shall include information concerning the purpose for the special meeting.

 SECTION 3: MEMBERSHIP QUORUM

-A quorum for any Membership meeting shall consist of not less than one thousand two hundred fifty (1,250) Members in good standing.
+A quorum for any Membership meeting shall consist of not less than five hundred (500) Members in good standing represented at the meeting in person or by proxy.
+Once a quorum has been established for any meeting, the quorum must be maintained to conduct business.
 If, however, such quorum shall not be present or represented at any meeting of the Members, the Members entitled to vote at such meeting shall have the power to adjourn the meeting without notice other than announcement at the meeting.

 Once a quorum has been established for any meeting, appropriate business may be conducted and decided by a majority vote of Members present unless otherwise required by the laws of the State of Arizona or Articles.

 SECTION 4: MEMBERSHIP MEETING RULES AND REGULATIONS

 Robert’s Rules of Order shall govern procedure at all meetings of the Corporation provided they are consistent with the laws of the State of Arizona and the Corporate Documents.
 A Parliamentarian may be present at the discretion of the President.